I want to share with you three important legal documents your parents should prepare as they age.

 1) Power of Attorney

-Now where this would come into play with your parents is if one of your parents were at the hospital and not able to make financial decisions due to health reasons.
+This would be used if one of your parents were at the hospital and not able to make financial decisions.

 With this document, the “agent” listed on this document would be able to make financial decisions on your parents behalf.